 If you’re a fan of his work, you’ll have goosebumps while standing inside the author’s creative lair at this 19-room Victorian mansion.
 After visiting the modern LEED-certified museum next door, picnic at 102-acre Elizabeth Park with fixings from the Pond House Cafe.

 How to get there: Take Amtrak from Penn Station to Hartford.
-A roundtrip train ticket is $68.
-Museum admission is $18/adult.
+A roundtrip train ticket starts at $68.
+Museum admission is $20/adult.

 Edgar Allan Poe’s Cottage | Bronx